namedwebsockets/networkwebsockets/README.md

 Network Web Sockets
 ===

-#### Dynamic Web Socket binding, peer management, advertising and discovery over local networks ####
+#### Local Network broadcast channels with secure service discovery and encrypted proxy communication

-Network Web Sockets allow web pages, native applications and devices to create [*encrypted*](https://github.com/namedwebsockets/networkwebsockets/wiki/Introduction-to-Secure-DNS-based-Service-Discovery-\(DNS-SSD\)) Web Socket *networks within networks* by discovering, binding and connecting peers that share the same *channel name* in the local network.
-With this technology web pages, native applications and devices can create ad-hoc inter-applicaton communication bridges between and among themselves to fulfill a variety of uses:
+Network Web Sockets allow web pages, native applications and devices to create [*encrypted*](https://github.com/namedwebsockets/networkwebsockets/wiki/Introduction-to-Secure-DNS-based-Service-Discovery-\(DNS-SSD\)) Web Socket networks by discovering, binding and connecting peers that share the same *channel name* in the local network.

+Web pages, native applications and devices can create ad-hoc inter-applicaton communication bridges between and among themselves for a variety of purposes:

 * For discovering matching peer services on the local device and/or the local network.
 * To create full-duplex, encrypted communications channels between network devices, native applications and web applications.